 By setting alerts on CardValet, you receive an almost instantaneous alert of where your card was used and for how much.
 You also receive notifications for any denied transactions.

 Life happens, things get busy, and debit cards get misplaced.
-With CardValet, you can quickly turn your card off and prevent all future transactions to be declined.
+With CardValet, you can quickly turn your card off and prevent all future transactions from being approved.
 Once your card is located, you can just as easily turn it back on.

 By arming ourselves with the tools that are available to us, we can take control of our finances and fight back against fraud.